GasparSekula/auctions/README.md

    - Secure user login and registration functionality

 2. **Create Auctions** 📝
-   - Users can create auctions, including uploading images and setting starting prices
+   - Users can create auctions, including uploading images and setting starting prices.

 3. **Browse Active Auctions** 🔍
-   - View all active auctions and filter by category
+   - View all active or closed auctions and filter by date or price.

 4. **Bid on Items** 💵
-   - Place bids on auctions and compete with others
+   - Place bids on auctions and compete with others.

 5. **Automatic Auction Closure** ⏳
-   - Auctions automatically close at the specified time
+   - Auctions automatically close at the specified time.

-6. **Email Notifications** 📧
+6. **Password email reset** 📧
-   - Get notified about bid status and auction updates
+   - The app follows high security standards.

 7. **Search Functionality** 🔎
-   - Easily find auctions using advanced search
+   - Easily find auctions using advanced search.

 8. **Responsive Design** 📱
-   - Fully optimized for mobile, tablet, and desktop
+   - Fully optimized for mobile, tablet, and desktop.

+9. **Watchlist** 📝
+   - Add to watchlist preferred auctions.

-9. **Dockerized Deployment** 🐳
+11. **Dockerized Deployment** 🐳
-   - Run the entire application using Docker for seamless setup
+   - Run the entire application using Docker for seamless setup.

-10. **Task Scheduling with Celery** 🕒
+11. **Task Scheduling with Celery** 🕒
-    - Background task management for scalable operations
+    - Background task management for scalable operations.

 ---
 🛍️ Auctionary